Updated: Nov 17

 Extracurricular (sometimes referred to as co-curricular) activities are a cornerstone of the American university application process.
 While still not as prevalent among European universities, there is a rise in universities who take a comprehensive approach to evaluating applicants.
 Part of the comprehensive approach is reviewing a student’s academic CV/resume.
 Doing so gives universities a better perspective on the student, and if their experiences match the course of study selected.

 Due to the pandemic, many in-person and school activities are cancelled including volunteer work, sporting events, and co-curricular activities.
 With the transition to online learning, lack of socialization, and the unknown end date of social distancing, so much is up in the air, and students feel stressed.
 At LAUNCH, we believe students can overcome this obstacle, in their own time of course.
-Today, we offer you a list of 10 great activities students can do during a pandemic to add to their Resume.
+Today, we offer you a list of:

 If you enjoy an academic challenge and adjusted well to virtual/online learning, you may want to apply to summer institutes at some of the nations top universities.
 These programs provide participants with academic challenges, a glimpse into college-level coursework, and sometimes course credit!
 Some of our favorites include Columbia Summer Experience Programs and Stanford Summer Institutes.